9/2/2025

 Structured Literacy: Instruction That Fosters Skilled Word Recognition

-Explicit, diagnostic, systematic, and cumulative instruction is not merely pedagogical jargon but is validated by extensive research in the science of reading.
-This includes cognitive studies illuminating the specific brain activities involved in reading.
 Explicit instruction is unambiguous in both its design and delivery, ensuring a clear and direct message.
 A systematic approach refers to a planned sequence of skills that progress from simpler to more complex components.
 Cumulative instruction builds upon previously acquired knowledge, serving to foster the automatic and fluent application of language knowledge to reading for meaning.
 Diagnostic (or responsive) instruction is individualized, reaching each student where they are on a personal level when they need a little extra help.
-Research shows that such an approach is beneficial for all learners, affirming that Structured Literacy is indeed equitable and works for every student.
+Research shows that such an approach is beneficial for all learners, affirming Structured Literacy is indeed equitable and works for every student.

 Structured Literacy’s inclusive and thorough approach helps educators adjust in real time to individual student needs, ensuring a more effective and equitable learning experience.